jgeramb/EazyNick/README.md

 # This is the SourceCode of EazyNick

-## You can donate for my work here
+## You can donate here to support my work:
 https://www.paypal.me/JustixDevelopment